decentralized-identity/presentation-exchange/spec/spec.md

         target schema represents.
-      - The object ****MAY**** contain a `purpose` property, and if present its value ****MUST**** be a string that describes the purpose for which the credential's data is being requested.
+      - The object ****MAY**** contain a `purpose` property, and if present its value ****MUST**** be a string that describes the purpose for which the claim's data is being requested.
-      - The object ****MAY**** contain a `metadata` property, and if present its value ****MUST**** be an object with metadata properties that describe any information specific to the acquisition, formulation, or details of the credential in question.
+      - The object ****MAY**** contain a `metadata` property, and if present its value ****MUST**** be an object with metadata properties that describe any information specific to the acquisition, formulation, or details of the claim in question.
   - The object ****MAY**** contain a `constraints` property, and its value
     ****MUST**** be an object composed as follows:
       - The object ****MAY**** contain a `limit_disclosure` property, and if